 Why Pushing Her For Sex Wont Get You What You Want

-Or, imagine that you’re really stressed at work – your boss has been on your back all day and you’re completely exhausted, with a really big headache.
+Imagine you’re really stressed at work – your boss has been on your back all day and you’re completely exhausted, with a really big headache.
 You look forward to going home, having a shower then getting an early night.
 But you come home, your partner is bubbling over and wants to invite family over for dinner.
-You’re just not in the headspace right now, but she’s insistent that it wont be too much trouble, and she’ll do all the work so you can relax and not be burdened.
-But you sit there at the table, in an almost zombie-like state, just wanting to get some sleep.
-It really is a mood killer.
+You’re just not in the entertaining headspace right now, but she’s insistent that it wont be too much trouble, and she’ll do all the work so you can relax and not be burdened.
+But you sit there at the table, in an almost zombie-like state, just wanting everyone to go home so you can get some sleep.

-With the wrong approach, you wont get the outcome you hope for, and put pressure on your relationship, which can be quite damaging for some couples.
+With the wrong approach, you won’t get the outcome you hope for, and you’ll put pressure on your relationship, which can be quite damaging for some couples.

 A Mention For Diet And Exercise

-- What To Do When She Prefers Sleep Instead Of Sex by Jared Osborne
+- What To Do When She Prefers Sleep Instead Of Sex article by Jared Osborne (article)

 - The Way Of The Superior Man: Mastering the Challenges of Women, Work, and Sexual Desire by David Deida (book)

-- Why Women Lose Interest In Sex Plus 6 Tips For Better Sex by Dr Andrew Orr
+- Why Women Lose Interest In Sex, Plus 6 Tips For Better Sex by Dr Andrew Orr (article)